 You want safe water to come from your water heater, especially if you plan on consuming it.
 The metal anode rod you put in it can significantly affect the water quality.

-Aluminum anode rods leave sediment deposits at the bottom of your water heater tank, and the sediment deposits can ruin the quality of the water that comes from it.
+Aluminum anode rods leave sediment deposits at the bottom of your water heater tank, and the sediment deposits can affect the quality of the water that comes from it.
+Excessive sediment can also lead to your hot water becoming cloudy at the tap.

 Also, high aluminum levels in the water can lead to health problems.
 In fact, secondary standards recommend an aluminum concentration of drinking water between .05 – .20 mg/L.